awsdocs/amazon-redshift-developer-guide/doc_source/advisor-recommendations.md

 1. Optimize COPY commands where the number of files is not a multiple of the number of cluster slices\.

 Certain COPY commands load a significant amount of data or run for a significant duration\.
-For these commands, we recommend that you load a number of data objects from S3 that is equivalent to a multiple of the number of slices in the cluster\.
+For these commands, we recommend that you load a number of data objects from Amazon S3 that is equivalent to a multiple of the number of slices in the cluster\.
 To identify how many S3 objects each COPY command has loaded, run the following SQL code as a superuser\.

 ```
 SELECT